Skip to main content

 Ending Violence against Women and Children

 The Ending Violence Against Women and Children program aims to ensure that all women and children in Vietnam, including those most vulnerable, are able to live a life free of violence through strengthened prevention strategies and multi-sectoral responses.
-Implemented by UNFPA, UN Woman and UNICEF, the program strengthens law and policy frameworks, enhances prevention strategies and increases multi-sectoral response efforts to end violence against women and children.
+Implemented by UNFPA, UN Women and UNICEF, the program strengthens law and policy frameworks, enhances prevention strategies and increases multi-sectoral response efforts to end violence against women and children.

 Investing in Women